bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- Clear
+- Cloudy
 - 90% humidity
-- 6 mph wind
+- 5 mph wind
-- 6% cloud cover
+- 99% cloud cover
 - 25 AQI O3 🟩
 - 0.21 inches of rain in the past 24 hours
-- 1.05 inches of rain expected in the next 72 hours
+- 0.87 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>